The best Linux distros for small businesses provide a secure and stable platform to power your SMB servers and more.

 UCS also provides a pretty comprehensive list of servers, boasting of supporting over 90 different modules separated into over a dozen categories, such as identity management, infrastructure, collaboration and groupware, security, virtualization, and more.
 Thanks to its comprehensive nature, you’ll have to spend some time familiarizing yourself with its peculiarities.
 However, the distro has ample documentation and videos to ease the process.

 The distro is available in multiple editions including a freely available Core edition, which doesn’t differ from the paid editions in terms of features.
-The paid editions however include support and other benefits with subscriptions starting at $382/year.
+The paid editions however include support and other benefits.
 In addition to an installable image, UCS also provides the choice of pre-installed images for both VMWare and VirtualBox, for easier deployment.

 Zentyal is in the same league as ClearOS, NethServer and Univention, in that it allows you to rollout and administer services across your network from the convenience of a graphical interface, although its offering isn’t as wide as some of its peers.

-Based on Ubuntu 18.04 LTS, the latest version of Zentyal is available in a couple of variants and the exact number of servers available for deployment vary between the two.
+Based on Ubuntu, the latest version of Zentyal is available in a couple of variants and the exact number of servers available for deployment vary between the two.
 There’s the freely available Development Edition that offers a small set of servers as compared to the full featured but paid main edition.

 That said, the Development Edition ships with a wide variety of Gateway, Mail, Infrastructure, and Directory and Domain functions.
 Once installed, you can configure these services from the web interface itself.
 Zentyal’s dashboard is visually appealing and is made up of several widgets that you can reposition as per your requirements.

 Zentyal’s dashboard also provides quick links to the Documentation and other useful material for an administrator, such as Certified Training.